 - BioLite added something exciting and cool to tribes of outdoorsmen, humanitarians, and engineering nerds.

-None of these these major wins are possible without serious planning and flawless execution.
+None of these major wins are possible without serious planning and flawless execution.
 But the results are fantastic.

 Poler Stuff and that Hashtag